 Abstract: This paper is dedicated to demonstrating the intrinsic flaws in the equivalence principle, which is considered as the foundation of general relativity theory.
 Einstein's relativity theories hypothesized the warping of spacetime to support the equivalence principle and the consequent universal freefall acceleration but failed to comprehensively address other physical consequences and overlooked many other essential physics including the variation of inertial mass through nuclear binding energy.
 Inevitably, the equivalence principle will theoretically lead to the violation of energy conservation, leaving a loophole that can be used to create infinite amount of energy.
 Multiple gravitational experiments also challenge the equivalence principle by showing different accelerations for different atoms and neutrons.
-Although Einstein's equivalence principle and relativity theories can explain some classical and relativistic phenomena, the fundamental flaws and the gravitational experiments outrightly threatens their validity.
+Although Einstein's equivalence principle and the gravitational experiments outrightly threatens their validity.
 If left unresolved, the credibility of the concepts and logics behind these theories will remain questionable and many of the theoretical predictions based on these theories will become unreliable.